CouchCMS/Documentation/src/contents/tags-reference/hide.md

 </cms:hide>
 ```

-This is useful when you wish to execute some Couch tags but do not wish their outputs to get displayed.<br/>
+This is useful when you wish to execute some Couch tags but do not wish their outputs to get displayed.
 Compare this with the **ignore** tag where the enclosed contents are not executed at all.

 ## Parameters